jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### State

 State is special and returns a copy of the object as it were, which is a copy of all the data the object stores.
-This state must be immediately assigned to another object, which is usually of the same type.
+This state might be immediately assigned to another object, which is usually of the same type.

 What’s actually done is that values from one object are copied to the other object.